 High School 1:27.0

+**For grades 7-12, not more than 150 pupil hours per day.

 Allocations for the category of elementary music, art and physical education will be calculated at a ratio of one (1) position in this category for each 150 students in kindergarten through grade 5.
 No school will be staffed with less than one (1) full position in this category.
 All calculations will be rounded to the nearest one half (.5) position for elementary music, art, and physical education.
 All middle schools will receive two (2) discretionary allocations to be used for certified 187-day core content staff.